 Let’s Get Started

 Avila’s nurses are sought after by area hospitals because of the preparation they get here at Avila University.
 It starts by applying to the School of Nursing.
-It doesn’t matter if you’re coming straight from high school or coming back to college to earn your degree, Avila is the right fit with small class sizes and hands-on learning in our very own nursing lab and simulators.
+It doesn’t matter if you’re coming straight from high school or coming back to college to earn your degree, Avila is the right fit with small class sizes and hands-on learning in our very own Nursing Education Center and Simulation Lab with state-of-the-art life-like simulators.

 The Avila University School of Nursing is committed to nondiscrimination